-ANN MEDLOCK has worn a lot of hats.
-She's been a writer, editor, publicist, teacher, speaker, actor, radio commentator, speechwriter, and ghost.
-She's also a social entrepreneur, having founded the Giraffe Heroes Project, a nonprofit organization that's given countless people around the globe the stories of real heroes—people sticking their necks out for the common good—for more than three decades.
+ANN MEDLOCK wears a lot of hats — writer, editor, activist, publicist, speaker, actor, speechwriter, teacher, award-winning Public Radio commentator, and ghost.
+She's also a social entrepreneur, having founded the Giraffe Heroes Project, a nonprofit organization.

 Her background includes editing Viet Nam Presse in Saigon, and teaching in Japan and the Congo.
-In the United States, she's written articles for Look, The New York Times, The Journal of Commerce, Editor & Publisher, Working Woman, Lear’s, CoEvolution Quarterly, New Age Journal and Education Week, counseled major corporations on using media, developed textbooks, and edited the Children's Express news service.
-She wrote ad copy and annual reports to pay the rent on her Central Park West apartment, and wrote speeches for, among others, political figures in the United States, and for the Aga Khan.
+In the United States, she's written articles for Look, The New York Times, The Journal of Commerce, Editor & Publisher, Working Woman, Lear’s, CoEvolution Quarterly, New Age Journal and Education Week, counseled major corporations on using media, developed classroom curricula, and edited the Children's Express news service.
+She wrote speeches for US political figures, and for the Aga Khan, which was actually fun—almost making up for the dreariness of writing ad copy and annual reports to cover the grocery bills and the rent on her Central Park West apartment.

-In 1983, concerned that too few people were actively participating in their own democracy, she launched the Giraffe Heroes Project, to inspire people into active participation in public life.
-The organization has since honored well over 1,300 "Giraffes," and told their stories in every medium that becomes available.
+In 1982, concerned that too few people were participating in public life, she launched the Giraffe Heroes Project, to inspire people to stick their necks out for the common good and give them tools to succeed.
+The nonprofit has since honored almost 2,000 "Giraffes," and told their stories in every medium that's become available over those decades.

 Ann's been interviewed by Time, Parade, The Christian Science Monitor, The New York Times, Good Morning America, Lifetime, and innumerable other broadcast and print outlets.
 She was named an Education Innovator by the National Education Association for her pioneering work on Giraffe Heroes materials for classrooms.
 She also won the Caring Institute's Caring Award and has been honored by the Community Action Network, the NW International Women's Conference, and the American Creativity Association.